Finn Helgesen: Career

-Competing in the 500 m he won the national title in 1947 and 1949 and an Olympic gold medal in 1948.
+Competing in the 500m, he won the national title in 1947 and 1949 and an Olympic gold medal in 1948.
 In 1948 he set a new Olympic record at 43.1 seconds, a mere 0.1 seconds ahead of three skaters who placed second.
-At the 1952 Winter Olympics in Oslo, Helgesen and two other skaters had a time of 44.0 seconds on the 500 m, a time good enough for bronze, but because Helgesen had lost in the heats against one of those two skaters, he was ranked fifth.
-Note that times were measured to a precision of only one-tenth of a second in those days - at the speeds on the 500 m, it was possible for two skaters to finish in the same time, while one of them finished more than one meter ahead of the other.
+At the 1952 Winter Olympics in Oslo, Helgesen and two other skaters had a time of 44.0 seconds on the 500m, a time good enough for bronze, but because Helgesen had lost in the heats against one of those two skaters, he was ranked fifth.
+Note that due to the times being measured to a precision of only one-tenth of a second in those days, at the speeds on the 500 m, it was possible for two skaters to finish in the same time, while one of them finished more than one meter ahead of the other.
 Meanwhile, the speed was such that in one tenth of second skaters covered more than one meter.

 Helgesen skated for Oslo Skøiteklub ("Oslo Skating Club"), together with many other famous Norwegian skaters: Roald Aas, Ivar Ballangrud, Bernt Evensen, Rudolf Gundersen, Oscar Mathisen, and Laila Schou Nilsen, amongst others.